-The international travel placement has taken place in various communities throughout southern Africa in the countries of Swaziland and Botswana, and in more recent years in Guatemala.
+The international travel placement has taken place in various communities throughout southern Africa in the countries of Swaziland and Botswana, Guatemala, and in more recent years in Costa Rica.
 Under the care of NYA Group Leaders, Participants contribute to a volunteer building related project in their international host community.
 Volunteer initiatives have included the construction of playgrounds and community gardens, the renovation of an orphanage and a number of other projects that benefited the local communities and provided Participants with the opportunity to learn new skills and broaden their perspective.

 The NYA International placement exposes Participants to a number of development-related issues and to help them learn about global citizenship.
-Exposing northern youth to these types of community driven projects encourages them to consider how non-governmental, grass-roots led development initiatives serve to protect community interests and promote the well-being of its members.
+Exposing northern youth to these types of community-driven projects encourages them to consider how non-governmental, grass-roots led development initiatives serve to protect community interests and promote the well-being of its members.
 NYA considers this to be an important lesson for our International Participants as they assume the many leadership opportunities that exist for them at the community, territorial, national and international levels.

 The International Program focuses on: